 In the United States today, there is a steady growth of atlatl competitions.
 There are some states where it is legal to use them as hunting tools.
 One day, I intend to harvest a white-tailed deer using an atlatl.
 It may take a few more years, but I am in no rush.
 I simply enjoy the art of making them, and watching family and friends have a great time throwing atlatl darts.
 Also, I need more target practice.

 As for Malcom’s window, I am happy to report that it is still intact.
 My ‘dart’ landed three feet short and two feet wide.
-A year later, I put the money saved by that miss toward a plane ticket and travel expenses to get to a small town at the foothills of the Washington Cascades to attend the Anake Outdoor School — but that is another story for another time.
+A year later, I put the money saved by that miss toward a plane ticket and travel expenses to get to a small town at the foothills of the Washington Cascades to attend The Immersion— but that is another story for another time.